Basic Water Rescue Training Online

 When you manage the well-being of others near water, you can use the 10:20 system.
-It is a good way to oversee a designated area.
+It is common standard in water rescue operations and a good way to oversee a designated area.

 The 10 stands for 10 seconds.
 You scan the designated area (e.g., a pool) from one side to the other in 10 seconds.

 The 20 means you should be less than 20 seconds away from getting to any swimmer in your area.

 This chapter explains the different water casualties and the application of their knowledge in water rescue skills.

 When there is over one victim, rescue them in the order given.